NMGRL/pychron/docs/course/pychron_week_day2.rst

 support opening a recall tab, however for simple viewing of analyses use Data>Recall or File>Recall (CMD+R).
 This will open the Recall task

+To find a set of reference analyses that are near the current analysis (currently hardcored as +/-4 hours), right click an analysis in the Analyses table and select Find References

-The configure the recall view use the Configure View.
-This will open a dialog that allows you to see font sizes and define what information is displayed.
+The configure the recall view use the Configure Recall action.
+This will open a dialog that allows you to set font sizes and define what information is displayed.

 Use Iso Fit to open graphs of the isotope evolutions in a separate tab.
 You can also right click on a set of isotope rows and pop up a standalone iso evo graph.